jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/05_memory_linkers/memory_linkers.md

 ## Which one should you pick?

-The debate on the naming and approach to this is still being debated/thought about, so might/will change.
+The approach and the the naming to this is still being debated/thought about by the developers, so might/will change.

 Again, while complex and there not being a single answer, we'll follow this approach: